 Dean: Thomas H.L.
 Cornman, PhD

-Trinity Graduate School offers master’s degree programs in Deerfield, Illinois (MA/BE, MA/L, MA/T and MEd/DL), Dolton, IL (MA/L) and Miramar, Florida (MA/CP, MA/L[pending applicable accreditation approvals]).
-The Florida Regional Center also offers TGS courses in Miami-Dade County.
+Trinity Graduate School offers master’s degree programs in Deerfield, Illinois (MA/AT, MA/BE, MA/L, MA/T and MEd/DL), Dolton, IL (MA/L) and Miramar, Florida (MA/CP, MA/L. The Florida Regional Center also offers TGS courses in Miami-Dade County.
 The Graduate School draws on faculty and course offerings from all the schools of the university.
+The Master of Arts in Athletic Training degree program, upon completion, leads to students being eligible to sit for the national board certification examination administered by the Board of Certification (BOC).
 The Master of Arts in Bioethics degree program (MA/BE) capitalizes on the university’s nationally-known Center for Bioethics and Human Dignity (CBHD), offering coursework in modular and online formats.
 The Master of Arts in Leadership (MA/L) offers emphases in nonprofit, organizational, and international leadership to equip students for roles in a variety of contexts.
 The Master of Arts in Teaching (MA/T) leads to either elementary or secondary education licensure, and is designed for individuals with a bachelor’s degree who wish to enter the teaching field; the coursework is offered in a cohort-based format to accommodate working adults.
 The Master of Education in Diverse Learning degree program (MEd/DL) offers a cohort-based curriculum in which most of the coursework is offered in a hybrid format.
 The Master of Arts in Counseling Psychology (MA/CP) available only at the Florida Regional Center offers concentrations in Mental Health Counseling or Guidance and Counseling.

 Trinity Evangelical Divinity School (TEDS)